godanaemiru/lynnug.github.io/_posts/2014-06-15-E-commerce-Uganda.md

 </figure>

-Above are the ninja who venturing for a very scary landscape.I believe our pioneers in e-commerce will not come from obvious places and probably not find them pitching ideas at start-up competitions , but out there working hard to win over Ugandan customers.
+Above are the ninjas who venturing onto a very scary landscape.I believe our pioneers in e-commerce will not come from obvious places and probably not find them pitching ideas at start-up competitions , but out there working hard to win over Ugandan customers.